-In July 2019, on Guru Rinpoche Day, Tulku Migmar Tsering consecrated the sertok that was erected atop the main shrine barn at Gomde Cooperstown.
+In July 2019, on Guru Rinpoche Day, Tulku Migmar Tsering consecrated the sertok that was erected atop the main shrine barn at Gomde New York.
 The local sangha and retreatants were fortunate to observe and participate in this process under the guidance of Tulku-la and Lama Michael Friedman.

-Sertok Graces the Main Shrine Barn at Gomde Cooperstown
+Sertok Graces the Main Shrine Barn at Gomde New York

 What is a Sertok?
 What Does it Symbolize?

 Indian Buddhist temple architecture often featured golden umbrellas atop a turreted finial.
 Gupta era architects often crowned monuments with amalaka fruit shaped disks from which they hung banners.
 Some historians suggest that the shape came to symbolize the seat of a deity.
 The current Mahabodhi temple in Bodh Gaya remains a classic example of this type of pinnacle.
 When we look at this ornament we may observe some resemblance to later Bhutanese development of the sertok, or golden pinnacle or umbrella.
 Numerous sutras such as “The Noble Sūtra of the Great Vehicle “The Teaching on the Extraordinary Transformation that is the Miracle of Attaining the Buddha’s Powers” describe the great merit from offering “precious umbrellas” and victory banners atop stūpas.

 Excerpt from Sertok: The Golden Pinnacle of Architecture by Karma Phuntsok